ctava-msft/ai-workshop/readme.md

 ## Azure AI Service

-The Azure AI Service offers a unified endpoint and API Keys to access multiple services, such as Azure OpenAI, Content Safety, Speech, and Vision.
+The Azure AI Service offers a unified endpoint and API Keys to access multiple services, such as Azure Content Safety, Speech, and Vision.
 These services are shared across all projects, providing a centralized and efficient way to access them.

 ## Storage Account